-- witness testimony;
+- witness testimony; - documents;

-- documents;

-- expert opinions;

-- written statements ("Schriftliche Auskunft");

-- inspections; and

-- party assertions and testimony ("Partei-und Beweisaussage").
+- expert opinions; - written statements ("schriftliche Auskunft"); - inspections; and - party assertions and testimony ("Partei- und Beweisaussage").

-8.3 Are there any particular rules regarding the calling of witnesses of fact?
-The making of witness statements or depositions?
+8.3 Are there any particular rules regarding the calling of witnesses of fact, and the making of witness statements or depositions?

 Parties must name the witnesses on which they rely in their submissions.
 The court will then order the witnesses to appear and testify orally.
 Witnesses will be questioned by the court, but the parties have the right to ask additional questions.
 Witness statements or depositions are generally not admissible evidence.
+Furthermore, only a person who is not a party can be a witness, and it is not admissible to prepare a witness before the hearing.

 8.4 Are there any particular rules regarding instructing expert witnesses, preparing expert reports and giving expert evidence in court?
+Are there any particular rules regarding concurrent expert evidence?
 Does the expert owe his/her duties to the client or to the court?

 Upon request or ex officio and after hearing the parties, a Swiss court may obtain an opinion from an expert witness.
-The court will instruct the expert and submit the relevant questions to her/him.
+The court will instruct the expert and submit the relevant questions to him/her.
 The parties will have the opportunity to comment on the questions to be put to the expert.
 Thereafter, the court will provide the expert with the necessary files and set a deadline for the submission of the opinion.
-After the expert has rendered its opinion, the parties may ask for explanations or submit additional questions.
-The expert has a contractual relationship with the court and owes his duties to the
+After the expert has rendered their opinion, the parties may ask for explanations or submit additional questions.
+The expert has a contractual relationship with the court and owes his/her duties to the court.